lmzintgraf/MultiMAuS/README.md

-# MultiMAuS: A Multi-Modal Authentication Simulator
+# Multi-MAuS: A Multi-Modal Authentication Simulator

 Simulator for online credit card transactions with multi-modal authentication.